Übersetzungstabelle aller englischer Strickbegriffe

 Time to read 4 min

-Do you have an English pattern and don’t understand the abbreviations?
-I’m happy to help.
-With me, you get a translation table of all English knitting terms.
+Do you have an English pattern and don't understand the abbreviations?
+I'd be happy to help.
+Here you'll find a translation table of all English knitting terms.

-I love the independent and international designs and want to knit them all.
+I love independent and international designs and would like to knit them all.

-You will see – with my clear table and a few tricks, you can easily follow the instructions of your English pattern.
+You'll see—with my clear table and a few tricks, you can easily follow the instructions in your English pattern.

-Below you will get a nice PDF that you can print out and put in your project bag – so you have all terms at hand immediately.
+Further down, you'll find a handy PDF that you can print out and put in your project bag, so you have all the terms at hand immediately.

 The most important terms are listed separately.
-I have translated all abbreviations into German for you.
+I have translated all the abbreviations into German for you.

-• Start with a simple pattern, preferably for beginners, to get familiar with English patterns.
+• Start with a simple pattern, preferably one for beginners, to familiarize yourself with the subject of English patterns.

-• Don't be afraid of the abbreviations; it looks more complicated than it is.
+• Don't be afraid of the abbreviations; they look more complicated than they are.

-• Follow your pattern step by step and read everything through once at the beginning.
+• Follow your pattern step by step, and ideally read through everything once at the beginning.

 Rabea